imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/windows-10-support.md

 > [!IMPORTANT]
 > - Support for Windows 10 ends on October 14, 2025.
 [Learn more](https://support.microsoft.com/windows)
 > - Microsoft 365 Apps will no longer be supported on Windows 10 after this date.
-> - If you're a home user running Microsoft 365 or Office on Windows 10, [read this article](https://support.microsoft.com/office) instead of reading the following article.
+> - Home users running Microsoft 365 or Office on Windows 10, [read this article](https://support.microsoft.com/office) instead of reading the following article.

 Microsoft 365 is governed by the [Modern Lifecycle Policy](/lifecycle/policies/modern), which requires customers to stay current as per the servicing and [system requirements](https://support.microsoft.com/topic) for the product or service.
 These requirements include using Microsoft 365 Apps on a Windows operating system that is currently in support.

-Using Microsoft 365 Apps on older, unsupported operating systems could cause performance and reliability issues over time.
-Therefore, if your organization is using Microsoft 365 Apps on devices running Windows 10, we strongly recommend moving those devices to Windows 11.
+Older, unsupported operating systems can cause performance and reliability issues when running Microsoft 365 Apps.
+To maintain compatibility and stability, organizations with devices still on Windows 10 should move them to Windows 11.

 ## Additional information

-This article will be updated as more information regarding security updates, feature updates, and management guidance for Microsoft 365 Apps on Windows 10 after its end of support, becomes available.
+This article is updated as more information regarding security updates, feature updates, and management guidance becomes available.

 For more information, see [Windows lifecycle documentation](https://learn.microsoft.com/lifecycle/faq/windows).